 I graduated from Southern Illinois University - Carbondale with my Bachelor of Arts in English Literature and earned a Master of Fine Arts degree in Creative Writing.
 I taught English as a Second Language in Ilsan, Korea to elementary students and at Ball State University in Indiana, to international students.
 Since 2001, I have been teaching various forms of English (composition, speaking, listening, grammar, creative writing).
 Most recently, I spent nearly two years tutoring grades K-12 in an after-school Homework Help program, assisting with math, science, social studies and English.
 For me, the most enjoyable part of tutoring and teaching is being able to help students on their journey to achieving their goals, whether it be passing the ACT/SAT with flying colors, improving their communication skills, or preparing for college-level classes.

-Southern Illinois University - Carbondale - BA, English Literature
+Undergraduate Degree: Southern Illinois University - Carbondale - Bachelor in Arts, English Literature

-Southern Illinois University - Carbondale - MFA, Writing
+Graduate Degree: Southern Illinois University - Carbondale - Master of Fine Arts, Writing

 ACT English: 31